adamkovacs77/MovieOrganizer/README.md

     (system diagram - soon to be uploaded)

 ## 3. State of the art
   - Other similar apps are listeed in the table below.
-Basically, all the other apps are doing this job better than ours, but we've had an idea (unimpemented yet), that we didn't see in these apps: movie/tv show 'match' with a friend.
+Basically, all the other apps are doing this job better than ours, but we've had an idea (unimplemented yet), that we didn't see in these apps: movie/tv show 'match' with a friend.
 Whenever you want to watch a movie with your friends, you will add them to a list and then check if any of them have seen the movie or not.
 This feature will probably be implemented later.

 | Characteristics | App 1   | App 2   | App 3   | Our app |
 | --------------- | ------- | ------- | ------- | ------- |